pravega/spark-connectors/documentation/src/docs/tutorial-2-reading-from-pravega.md

----
-title: Tutorial 2 - Reading from Pravega
----

 <!--
 Copyright (c) Dell Inc., or its subsidiaries.
 All Rights Reserved.
 Licensed under the Apache License, Version 2.0 (the "License");